ErpNetDocs/tech/modules/general/products/product-dimensions/index.md

-# Product Dimensions
+# Product dimensions

-*Product Dimensions* are used for conversion between different units of measurement for the same quantity.
+*Product dimensions* are used for conversion between different units of measurement for the same quantity.
 In order to make this possible, product dimensions must be set for the products as a ratio between multiplier and divider to the base unit.

 The formula for calculation of Quantity Base in the documents lines is as follows: